2023 United States FIBA Basketball World Cup team: Spain

 Brunson scored a game-high 23 points on a perfect 9-for-9 shooting from the field to lead the United States to a 98–88 win over Spain.
-The Americans led 73–72 to start the fourth quarter, but scored seven consecutive points late in the game to extend its lead to 97–84.
+The Americans led 73–72 to start the fourth quarter, but scored seven consecutive points late in the game to extend their lead to 97–84.
 They shot 67% overall, including 71% on 2-pointers and 56% on 3-pointers.
 Their defense held Spain to 42% shooting.
 Jackson added 14 points, five rebounds and three blocks for Team USA while playing against NBA-sized big men Santi Aldama and brothers Willy and Juancho Hernangómez.

 The Americans led at halftime by 10, but committed seven turnovers in the third quarter, as the Spaniards closed the gap and took the lead with under four minutes left in the period.
 Edwards, the leading U.S. scorer through the first two games, scored seven of his 11 in the final quarter.
 Haliburton had 12 assists in slightly less than 22 minutes off the bench for the Americans.
 Brunson also had five assists.
 According to FIBA, Spain was ranked the No. 1 team in the world, and the United States was No. 2.